Former Uruguay President Tabare Vazquez Dies Aged 80 - UrduPoint

 "With deep pain we communicate the death of our beloved father," his sons Alvaro, Javier and Ignacio Vazquez said in a statement.

-The statement added that Vazquez died at 3 am local time "due to natural causes of his oncological disease."
-On Twitter, Alvaro Vazquez, who like his father is an oncologist by profession, said that "while he was resting at home, accompanied by some family and friends, Tabare died because of his illness."
-"On behalf of the family, we want to thank all Uruguayans for the affection received by him over so many years," he added.
+On Twitter, Alvaro Vazquez, who is also a cancer specialist, said that "while he was resting at home, accompanied by some family and friends, Tabare died because of his illness."
+The funeral procession left from the city center and arrived at the cemetery in the neighborhood where Tabare Vazquez was born.
+His children carried his coffin, draped with the national flag, and then his family gathered for a religious tribute.

-In 1989, Tabare Vazquez became the first person from the left-wing Broad Front coalition to win the mayoralty of Montevideo, having previously become well known as president of football club Progreso, which is based in the capital.
+In 1989, Vazquez became the first person from the left-wing Broad Front coalition to win the mayoralty of Montevideo, having previously become well-known as president of football club Progreso, which is based in the capital.

-In 2005, following two failed attempts, he secured the presidency, breaking the traditional hegemony of the Colorado and National parties in the small South American nation.
+In 2005, he secured the presidency, breaking the traditional hegemony of the Colorado and National parties in the small South American nation.

 He held the office until 2010 and again from 2015 until March this year, when he handed the presidential sash to Luis Lacalle Pou of the National Party, who had beaten Broad Front candidate Daniel Martinez in an election run-off.